DeltaCopy/arcolinux-repo-explorer/README.md

 # ArcoLinux RepoXPlorer

-A GTK Python application which lets you explore Arch packages from ArcoLinux Pacman repositories.
+A GTK Python application which lets you explore Arch packages from only the ArcoLinux Pacman repositories.

-The following repositories are explorable.
+The following repositories are explorable:

 - arcolinux_repo_testing
 - arcolinux_repo